impetusdev/tic-tac-toe/readMe.md

-Basic Tic-Tac-Toe game where you are player one and playing against a computer opponent.
+# Basic Tic-Tac-Toe game where you are player one and playing against a computer opponent.

+Features in works:
+* Skilled AI Bot
+* ResetButton